Local government’s response to reducing transportation emissions may be wishful thinking. Or foolish.

 Only 1.5 percent of the distance travelled is by bicycle.
 As noted above, the survey does not capture commercial trips made to move goods or to provide services.
 If commercial traffic was included, bicycles would likely drop to little more than one percent.

 So bicycles currently account for a tiny fraction of the actual distance people cover in getting from point A to point B in the CRD.
-Again, is it realistic to think that bicycles—currently providing about 1 percent of transportation needs—will supply 25 percent in 20 years?
+Again, is it realistic to think that bicycles—currently providing about 1 percent of the work being done by our regional transportation system—will supply 15 to 20 times as much work in 20 years?

 The Pandora Avenue protected bicycle corridor includes new traffic signals that delay right-hand turns off Pandora by 25 seconds at each of six intersections.
 As is shown in this video, this will increase emissions from autos even though there are few cyclists using the lane.